raiboApp/RaiboAI/README.md

 - `app.py` — Main service entry point and API definitions
 - `clip_utils.py` — Utility functions for AI processing(feature embeddings functions).
 - `requirements.txt` — Python dependencies

+**Note:**
+For security reasons, the `.env` file is not included in this repository.
+You must create your own `.env` file based on the required variables in the code or documentation.